Application Modernization on AWS: Main Approaches & Techniques

 Let us paint you a picture: It’s 2023, and for some reason, you have a walkman to listen to music.
 Yes, it’s a little bulky but it gets the job done, right?
 Well, think again.
 The portfolio of music you have available is severely reduced because, well, artists don’t use cassettes anymore for their music.
 It’s all streaming platforms like Spotify and Apple Music.
 Even if you’re an old soul and only listen to the oldies but goodies, you’re still at risk of losing your music because cassettes have an end of life.
 It’s time for you to modernize your music-listening device to a more recent one.

 Well, the same goes for application modernization.
 In short, it’s the migration of legacy systems or applications to the latest platform or release version available, typically in the cloud, to ensure business continuity.

-There are key factors driving the growth and importance of application modernization.
-Namely, cloud services, workload migration to cloud or Service Oriented Structures (SOA) at a large scale, digital transformation, getting rid of legacy systems, and the increasing demand for modern infrastructure.
+There are key factors driving the growth and importance of legacy application modernization.
+Namely, cloud services, workload migration to cloud or Service Oriented Structures (SOA) at a large scale, digital transformation, getting rid of outdated systems, and the increasing demand for modern infrastructure.

 So, what does a modernized application look like?

 - It contains loosely coupled microservices;

 - It uses APIs to communicate, collaborate, and interact;